A relative theory of universal central extensions: The universal central extension construction

 \subsection{Semi-abelian categories}

-A pointed and regular category is \defn{Bourn protomodular} when the \defn{(Regular) Short Five Lemma} holds: this means that for any commutative diagram
+A pointed and regular category is called \defn{Bourn protomodular} when the \defn{(Regular) Short Five Lemma} holds: this means that for any commutative diagram

 such that $f$ and $f'$ are regular epimorphisms, $k$ and $a$ being isomorphisms implies that $b$ is an isomorphism.
-A \defn{semi-abelian} category is pointed, Barr exact and Bourn protomodular with binary coproducts~\cite{Janelidze-Marki-Tholen}.
+A category is \defn{semi-abelian} when it is pointed, Barr exact and Bourn protomodular with binary coproducts~\cite{Janelidze-Marki-Tholen}.
 A variety of $\Omega$-groups is always a semi-abelian category.
-A semi-abelian category is always Mal'tsev (hence it is also Goursat).
+A semi-abelian category is always a Mal'tsev category (hence it is also Goursat)~\cite{Borceux-Bourn}.

 Since a regular epimorphism is always the cokernel of its kernel in a semi-abelian category, an appropriate notion of short exact sequence exists.
 A \defn{short exact sequence} is any sequence